gardnerdev/in-memory-db/README.md

 ## Performance Considerations

-The most common operations are GET, SET, UNSET, and COUNT.
+The most common operations are GET, SET, DELETE, and COUNT.
 All of these commands should have an expected worst-case runtime of O(log N) or better, where N is the total number of variables stored in the database.
 The vast majority of transactions will only update a small number of variables.
 Accordingly, your solution should be efficient about how much memory each transaction uses.